Pergola DIY with material list. Weekend pergola DIY project and the steps we took to complete our stunning backyard pergola paradise.

-Using the jigsaw, we cut out the inserts on our rafters… and that’s when we saw my mistake.
-Since we decided to incorporate the beam into the railing my 12×12 measurement was now off.
+Using the jigsaw, we cut out the inserts on our rafter and that’s when we saw my mistake.
+Since we decided to incorporate the beam into the railing, my 12×12 measurement was now off.
 This was closer to 13×13 making our purlin rafters a hair shorter than intended.

 We ended up cutting a nice C shape to finish off the ends, and honestly I love it!
 I know it was supposed to be longer on the top rafters, but it worked out perfectly.

-We ripped 2×2 inch purlins out of 2×6 boards with the table saw, for the top of our pergola and used the wood screws at every intersecting board.
+We ripped 2×2 inch top purlins out of 2×6 boards with the table saw for the top of our pergola, and used the wood screws at every intersecting board.

 Finally we add additional support with the 6×6″ posts.
 Cutting them to size and securing them using the impact driver, remaining lag bolts with washers and structural wood screws.
 We put the railings back in place and we finished our Pergola DIY Project!

 This project took two and a half days to complete with two men who worked long days and were experienced working with these tools.
 It came out absolutely gorgeous! and even better than I had imagined.

 It is absolutely our favorite place to have coffee in the morning and enjoy grilled pizza in the evenings.